 UCEM’s BSc Access Module is designed to prepare you for online undergraduate study in the built environment.
 It will provide you with both the skills required to study our undergraduate degrees and the confidence to succeed.

-You will study one module from our BSc (Hons) degree programme, called Building, Environment, Technology and Simple Construction.
+You will study one module from our BSc (Hons) degree programme, called People & Organisational Management.
 You will be provided additional support that is specifically tailored to the needs of students with non-standard entry qualifications or those who do not have enough UCAS points to enter our undergraduate degree programmes directly.
 This introductory module also offers the opportunity to sample supported online study at undergraduate level.

 You will receive online study materials designed to refresh your study skills and build your self-confidence.
 You will be assigned a member of staff who will provide you with direct study support and work with you to develop an individual support plan.
 You will also benefit from detailed written feedback, group support sessions, study support webinars and dedicated surgery hours.